Longneko/CS50_finalProject/README.md

 # FoodApp

+Disclaimer: this is a first project project of mine so admittedly it could use a lot more best practices in it.
+Therefore the [Employees](https://github.com/Longneko/employees) is more representative of my skills as a later work, altought its scope is smaller.

-Originally, this was my final project for the HarwardX's CS50 (on edX) which is the first the first project of a considerable size of mine (so admittedly it could use a lot more best practices in it).
+Originally, this was my final project for the HarwardX's CS50 (on edX) which is the first the first project of a considerable size of mine .
 Now it got sprinkled with just a bit of extra functional and ReadMe gibberish.
 It is a web app that allows users to get meal suggestions based on their preferences.
 Suggestions include recipes for said meals.
 Basically, this is a simplified set of ideas completely ripped off of numerous such apps on the marked, namely Mealime (Thank you guys for being you!) :D.

 Aside from the end-user intended experience, this app also provides an admin UI that allows to manage the DB via a web browser e.g. create meals and their constituents.